Internet Archive: History

 In November 2016, Kahle announced that the Internet Archive was building the Internet Archive of Canada, a copy of the Archive to be based somewhere in Canada.
 The announcement received widespread coverage due to the implication that the decision to build a backup archive in a foreign country was because of the upcoming presidency of Donald Trump.
 Beginning in 2017, OCLC and the Internet Archive have collaborated to make the Archive's records of digitized books available in WorldCat.

-Since 2018, the Internet Archive visual arts residency, which is organized by Amir Saber Esfahani and Andrew McClintock, helps connect artists with the Archive's over 48 petabytes of digitized materials.
-Over the course of the yearlong residency, visual artists create a body of work which culminates in an exhibition.
-The hope is to connect digital history with the arts and create something for future generations to appreciate online or off.
-Previous artists in residence include Taravat Talepasand, Whitney Lynn, and Jenny Odell.
+Since 2018, the Internet Archive visual arts residency has helped to connect digital history with the arts and create something for future generations to appreciate online or off.
+Previous artists in residence include Taravat Talepasand and Jenny Odell.